 If you’ve been injured in or lost a loved one to a crane accident, the Stoddard Firm can help.
 Contact them today at 470-467-2200.

 Cranes Can Play a Part in All Four of the Most Common Fatal Construction Accidents

-As of 2018, the most recent available year of data at the time of this posting, U.S construction workers die from work-related causes at a rate of 14 per day, accounting for about 21% of all occupational fatalities nationwide.
-More than half of those construction worker deaths can be traced to four main causes, which the Occupational Safety and Health Administration (OSHA) has dubbed the “Fatal Four”:
+As of 2019, the most recent available year of data at the time of this posting, U.S. construction workers die from work-related causes at a rate of 15 per day, accounting for a significant portion of fatalities nationwide.
+The majority of those construction worker deaths can be traced to four main causes, which the Occupational Safety and Health Administration (OSHA) has dubbed the “Fatal Four”:

 Struck by object

-As we’ve discussed elsewhere on this site, faulty crane slings and bad hoisting practices alone can result in workers being caught in the rigging, dropped from heights, or struck by dropped cargo.
+As we’ve discussed elsewhere on this site, faulty crane slings and bad hoisting practices alone can result in workers’ being caught in the rigging, dropped from heights, or struck by dropped cargo.
 Crane work is also closely associated with electrocutions from overhead powerlines.

 Every Workplace Should Be OSHA-Compliant, Including Construction Sites